-In a market filled with Content Marketing Platforms (more being added every day), you may wonder why we at Marketing.AI call ourselves a Content Marketing Framework instead of a Platform.
-In this post I will explain the difference and why it is core to the vision of our product and how it creates value for our customers.
+In a market filled with Content Marketing Platforms (more being added every day), you may wonder why we at Mintent call ourselves a Content Marketing Framework instead of a Platform.
+In this post I will explain the difference between a marketing framework vs platform and why it is core to the vision of our product and how it creates value for our customers.

 It starts with an understanding of our customers.
 Since we are only one of very few in the content marketing space to offer a direct sign-up free trial of our software, we’ve been fortunate enough to talk to literally 1000’s of companies on our journey.
 Something stuck out about the defining characteristics of those customers that really enjoy our software and to whom we as a team had a particular affinity: